Thanks for visiting my website. If you're looking for information about my teaching or academic research, then you've come to the right place.

 The website layout has changed dramatically from its pre-2016 format, but I have kept as much of the old content as possible.
 Readers looking for my creative writing and other relics from the past can visit the Archive.
 Papers and other documents are often in PDF format, so make sure you have installed software such as Adobe Reader or Foxit Reader if you want to download and view them.

 Current professional news and recent website updates are mentioned below, and contact information is listed at the bottom of the page.
 I try to respond to all inquiries about my research and teaching, but I cannot always reply quickly.

-Virtually all the pages on the website have received an update.
+Virtually all the pages on the website received an update in the fall.
 My Papers now include a few new publications and some in-progress dissertation chapters.
-If you want to get a general idea what the dissertation is about, a Dissertation Abstract is also available.
+The dissertation abstract on pages 6-7 of my CV provides a concise overview of the entire project.
 The Teaching page now includes some updated course syllabi and a statement of my teaching philosophy, and the Research page has been updated to reflect some changes in my current research projects.
-Finally, my CV has received its usual post-summer update.
+Finally, my CV has received its usual end-of-semester update.